bezmoradi/tutorials/go/testing.md

 ## Table Test

 A table test is a testing technique used to systematically test a function or method with multiple inputs and expected outputs.
-Instead of writing individual test cases for each input-output pair, you organize the test data in a tabular format (often a slice of structs or arrays) and iterate over the table to run the tests.
+Instead of writing individual test cases for each input/output pair, you organize the test data in a tabular format (often a slice of structs or arrays) and iterate over that to run the tests.
 As an exercise, we are going to created a function called `stringToSlug` which is responsible for replacing any whitespace with dash and remove any non-roman and non-digit characters:

 ```go
 package main